ScottishCovidResponse/modelling-software-checklist/software-checklist.md

 >
 > Response here

-### Are the scientific results of runs robust to different ways of running the code?
+### Are the scientific results of runs robust to different ways of running the code? (models only)

 - Running on a different machine?
 - With different number of processes?